 TDCI Promotes Older Americans Month, Provides Tips for Scam PreventionDivision of Consumer Affairs Offers Tips for Avoiding Scams, Fraud Aimed at Seniors

 NASHVILLE – The Tennessee Department of Commerce and Insurance’s (TDCI) Division of Consumer Affairs is proud to join the Administration for Community Living in promoting May as Older Americans Month.
-The theme of this year’s campaign is “Engage at Every Age,” which emphasizes the importance of participating in activities that stimulate physical, mental, and emotional well-being.
+The theme of this year’s campaign is “Connect, Create, Contribute,” which encourages older adults and their communities to:

-Older Americans Month has been observed for 55 years and aims to recognize older Americans for their contributions to their communities.
-The campaign has never been of more importance as older Americans make up a rapidly growing population.
+Established in 1963, Older Americans Month aims to recognize and honor older Americans for their contributions to their communities.
+Older Americans Month is celebrated across the country through ceremonies, events, fairs, and other such activities.
 As part of Older Americans Month, TDCI’s Division of Consumer Affairs is sharing the following tips to help Tennessee consumers avoid scam and fraud tactics often aimed at seniors:

 Some products are advertised as a free trial offer, but the fine print states that once the trial period is over you must cancel or you will be automatically charged a subscription fee.
 Often times, consumers don’t realize they’ve agreed to the subscription until they’ve been charged multiple times.
 To avoid this scam:

 - Find and read the terms and conditions for an offer.
 If you can’t find them or can’t understand what you’re agreeing to, don’t sign up.